Chogha Zanbil

+Chogha Zanbil is an ancient Elamite complex in the Khuzestan province of Iran.
+It is one of the few existing ziggurats outside Mesopotamia.
+It lies approximately 30 km southeast of Susa and 80 km north of Ahvaz.
+The construction date of the city is unclear due to uncertainty in the chronology of the reign of Untash-Napirisha, but is clearly sometime in the 14th or 13th century BC.
+The conventionally assumed date is 1250 BC.
+The city is currently believed to have been destroyed by the Neo-Assyrian ruler Assurbanipal in about 645 BC, along with the Elamite capital of Susa, though some researchers place the end of occupation in the late 12th century BC.
+The ziggurat is considered to be the best preserved example of the stepped pyramidal monument by UNESCO.
+In 1979, Chogha Zanbil became the first Iranian site to be inscribed on the UNESCO World Heritage List.

-History and etymology
+History

-The Elamite language is a language isolate Chogha Zanbil is typically translated as 'basket mound.'
+Chogha Zanbil is typically translated as 'basket mound.'
 It was built about 1250 BC by the king Untash-Napirisha, mainly to honor the great god Inshushinak.
-Its original name was Dur Untash, which means 'town of Untash' in Assyrian, but it is unlikely that many people, besides priests and servants, ever lived there.
-The complex is protected by three concentric walls which define the main areas of the 'town'.
-The inner area is wholly taken up with a great ziggurat dedicated to the main god, which was built over an earlier square temple with storage rooms also built by Untash-Napirisha.
+Its original name was Dur Untash, which means 'town of Untash', but it is unlikely that many people, besides priests and servants, ever lived there.
+The complex is protected by three concentric walls which define the main areas of the town.
+It is known from inscriptions that the outer wall had seven gates, of which only two have been found.
+The middle wall had four gates and between the outer and middle walls was a shared temple dedicated to the chief Elamite god Napirisha and to Inshushinak.
+Most of the innermost 2.5 hectare area is wholly taken up with a great ziggurat dedicated to the main god, which was built over an earlier square temple with storage rooms also built by Untash-Napirisha.

-The middle area holds eleven temples for lesser gods.
-It is believed that twenty-two temples were originally planned, but the king died before they could be finished, and his successors discontinued the building work.
-In the outer area are royal palaces, a funerary palace containing five subterranean royal tombs.